ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

+           **Intent**: This program computes and prints the *number* *of* *wings* a group of X people can purchase given the cost is Y dollars per wing.

-           Finish lines 4 and 5 in the code below to print how many wings you can buy if you have 5 people and they each can spend $4 a person and the wings are $0.50 a wing.
+           **Challenge**: Complete the calculations using variables on lines 4 and 5 in the code below to print how many wings you can buy if you have 5 people and they each can spend $4 a person and the wings are $0.50 a wing.
 It should print 40.0.

            .. activecode::  ch3ex6q
                 :nocodelens: